General Permitting Questions

 Q. Do I need a permit to install a self-contained spa?

 A. Yes.
-The inspectors must inspect the electrical and/or plumbing work to insure it meets code requirements.
+The inspectors must inspect the electrical and/or plumbing work to ensure it meets code requirements.
 Pool and spa requirements are listed in our Residential Pool and Spa Guidelines.

 Water Heater/Plumbing Questions